 Among various fields of interaction between Russia and Japan, economic ties were initially the only exception in terms of declining and not growing.
 After the disintegration of the Soviet Union, Russian-Japanese bilateral trade dropped, and in the 1990s-early 2000s fluctuated between US\$2.6 billion and US\$4.1 billion, compared to US\$6.2 billion at the peak achieved at the end of the Soviet Union's existence.
 In 2003, however, the volume of bilateral trade almost doubled compared to the previous year, having increased to US\$4.3 billion from \$2.8 billion a year before.
-In 2004, the volume of Russian-Japanese trade continued to climb and reached \$ 7.3 billion, thus exceeding for the first time the highest point in bilateral trade turnover recorded during the Soviet era.

-The two-way investment flows have been also stagnant for the last ten to fifteen years.
-The Japanese market is virtually impenetrable for Russian investments, unlike some other East-Asia markets.
+In 2004, the volume of Russian-Japanese trade continued to climb and reached \$7.3 billion, thus exceeding for the first time the highest point in bilateral trade turnover recorded during the Soviet era.6 impenetrable for Russian investments, unlike some other East-Asia markets.
 In turn, Japanese companies-with few exceptions-have been reluctant to invest in the Russian economy.
 Among those exceptions is Japanese participation in joint ventures with US and British companies to tap energy resources on the Island of Sakhalin.
 Such passivity particularly contrasts with South Korean companies, which have persistently increased their activity in Russia.
 Occasionally, though, Japanese companies will go in the wake of their South Korean competitors after seeing how successfully South Korean businesses operate in the Russian market.